Plan your staycation and enjoy Swale's attractions.

 Take a tour round the National Fruit Collection at Brogdale Farm; enjoy the magnificent scenery of Elmley National Nature Reserve or the new Milton Creek Country Park, or explore the country house splendour of Belmont House and Gardens.

-You may also wish to explore the many heritage and cultural attractions across Swale, such as the Fleur de Lis Heritage Centre in Faversham (which also provides a Tourist Information Service).
+You may also wish to explore the many heritage and cultural attractions across Swale, such as the Fleur de Lis Heritage Centre in Faversham (which also provides a Visitor Information Service).
 Follow the Isle of Sheppey’s dramatic story at Blue Town Heritage Centre, Minster Gatehouse Museum or the quirky Rose Street Cottage of Curiosities in Sheerness.
 As well as learning more about the birth of aviation at Muswell Manor by visiting the volunteer run Aviation Centre in Eastchurch or browsing an array of local medieval artefacts at the Sittingbourne Heritage Museum.

 The Isle of Sheppey’s popular Minster, Sheerness and Leysdown beaches make a fantastic setting for a summer getaway, while Barton's Point Coastal Park provides great facilities for water sports and cycling, with 40 acres devoted to leisure pursuits.
 More information about sailing and moorings can be found on the 'Martime Swale' page.